tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Different AUC values](Images/auc-for-roc-curves.png)

-Explain to students that they will learn how to perform this analysis using python next.
+Explain to students that they will learn how to perform this analysis using Python next.
 Answer any questions before moving on.

 ---